UA-Nu-and-DM/AmBe_emergent_neutrons/README.md

 # AmBe_emergent_neutrons

-Simulation of AmBe emergent neutrons (based on emergent neutrons simulation code for AmLi).
+Simulation of AmBe emergent neutrons (based on emergent neutrons simulation code for AmLi by J. Busenitz and R. Sazzad).

 Prerequisite: Geant 4.10.04.p02 and ROOT 5.34/07 (later versions are ok)